cujojs/most/docs/api.md

 most.from([1,2,3]).cycle(): 123123123123->
 ```

 Makes an infinite stream from a finite one.
 If the input `stream` is infinite, then there will be no observable difference between `stream` and `stream.cycle()`.
+End signal value from the input stream is lost.

 ## Handling errors